Nihar1402-iit/Nihar1402-iit.github.io/_pages/about.md

 My Background:
 -------

-- Born and raised in **Mandvi**, Gujarat, I spent the first 15 years of my life there with my parents, younger sister, grandmother, and late grandfather.
-I am a **Jain** by religion, **Gujju** by blood, and **Indian** by heart.
+- Born and raised in **Ahmedabad**, Gujarat, I spent the first 19 years of my life there with my parents in Mumbai.
--  With good results in 10th grade, like any typical brown family kid, I was encouraged to pursue “**ENGINEERING**”.
-At 16, after completing 10th grade, I moved to **Adipur**, Gujarat for my Intermediate Educaton while preparing for the JEE Mains exam.
-- The COVID-19 pandemic led to early completion of GSEB 12th board exams and a delay in JEE Mains and Advanced.
-I made the most of this time by heading to the most “famous” place for IIT-JEE preparation—**KOTA**.
-This was a 4-month crash course at “**ATP-Star**”.
-Luckily, it was the right decision, and I got selected for IIT.
-- I’ve always been blessed with luck and unwavering support.
-Many people have invested in my journey, particularly my **Parents**.
-I will consider myself successful if I can return even 10% of what they have invested in me.

 <hr>